 4. Do you wish to defer repayment of this loan?

 You will be asked to indicate whether you wish to defer repayment until the student is out of school six months.
 Interest will continue to accrue.

 5. How much to borrow

 Borrowing the maximum amount available can often result in the student receiving a rather large refund after paying their university charges.
-For assistance with determining a precise amount to borrow, use our "2016-17 Calculating how much you need to borrow for college" handout.
+For assistance with determining a precise amount to borrow, use our "2017-18 Calculating how much you need to borrow for college" (2016-17 Calculating how much you need to borrow for college) handout.
 The maximum that can be borrowed is indicated on the student's award as "Your Other Loan Eligibility".

 6. Complete a Master Promissory Note